CodeYourFuture/CYF-Workshops/paint-the-room/readme.md

     This wall serves as the anchor for all future relative estimations.

-2. Choose a scale, some people use [T-shirt sizes](https://asana.com/resources/t-shirt-sizing) (XS, S, M, L, XL), some use points (1-5).
+2. Choose a scale.
+Some people use [T-shirt sizes](https://asana.com/resources/t-shirt-sizing) (XS, S, M, L, XL), some use points (1-5).
 Whatever the scale that you as a group choose, the anchor wall will be in the middle of your scale.

     "[Story Points](https://asana.com/resources/story-points)" are abstract and are used to estimate the effort involved, not the time.